New Jersey Non-Immigrant VISA Lawyer

-In the United States, a non-immigrant visa is required for anyone who wishes to stay in the country on a temporary basis, including for work, tourism and medical reasons.
-Non-immigrant visas do not grant you permanent residency in the country, nor does it give you the right to vote or acquire a new job, but it does grant you a temporary stay in the United States.
-However, while the process can be simple for some, there are many complications that can arise with your non-immigrant visas.
-At The Scheer Immigration Law Group, our New Jersey Non-Immigrant Visa Lawyer can handle any visa issue that arises.
+In the United States, a non-immigrant visa is required for anyone who wishes to stay in the country on a temporary basis, including for work, tourism, and medical reasons.
+A non-immigrant visa does not grant you permanent residency in the country, nor does it give you the right to vote or acquire a new job, but it does grant you a temporary stay in the United States.
+While the process can be simple for some, non-immigrant visas can give rise to many complications.

 |